TriplyDB/Documentation/docs/triply-api/index.md

 ### Triple Pattern Fragments (TPF)

-Triple Pattern Fragments (TPF) is a community standard that allows individual Linked Datasets to be queries for Triply Patterns (TP), a subset of the more complex SPARQL query language.
+Triple Pattern Fragments (TPF) is a community standard that allows individual Linked Datasets to be queried for Triply Patterns (TP), a subset of the more complex SPARQL query language.
 The Triply API implements [Triple Pattern Fragments](http://www.hydra-cg.com/spec/latest/triple-pattern-fragments/)